cynic-net/ckssh/README.md

 * `ckset [-v]`

+  If `SSH_AUTH_SOCK` is unset, 'No compartment.' is printed to stderr.
-  If `SSH_AUTH_SOCK` is not pointing to a configured compartment or is unset, `No compartment` is printed to stderr.
-Otherwise the current compartment name is printed to stdout.
+  If it's set, but not to a compartment known from the configuration file, 'Unknown compartment.' is printed to stderr.
+Otherwise the compartment name is printed to stdtout.

-  Additional warnings are printed to stderr when the compartment is not running (i.e., no agent is responding on that socket) and when a key defined for the compartment (with a `CK_Keyfile` directive) is not currently loaded.
+  For known compartments, additional warnings are printed to stderr when the compartment is not running (i.e., no agent is responding on that socket) and when a key defined for the compartment (with a `CK_Keyfile` directive) is not currently loaded.

   Adding `-v` will print to stdout all the compartment's configured keyfiles, noting which ones are present and absent in the agent.